farvalkorin/analyst/main.md

 The fight starts with a Philly dive through the top window onto HarryHook and Seagull.
 HarryHook escapes and Seagull backs up.
 Sado jumps to the point; however, just after this, Seagull uses self destruct and ends up killing Neptuno.
 Seagull chases Sado down on point and kills the Winston.
 This leaves Hanzo and Zenyatta outside the choke for Philly and Widow and DVa split inside the choke.
 Seagull chases down Carpe, and the fight ends when Hotba leaves, this time keeping the DVa mech.

 ### Analysis

+Neptuno gets picked again, this time on a positioning mistake.
+This leaves the team out of its main source of healing and a resurrect.
+In what appears to be an attempt to pull Dallas out of position, Sado moves to the point; however, either by lack of coordination or lack of cooldowns, Winston is alone on the point.
+This leads to him getting focused down alone by Seagull in a position that would have been borderline un-resurrectable anyway.
+Dallas again takes the fight when neither of the Dallas supports get focused down and the team can't make it passed the choke or find picks.

 ## Team Fight 3